dpole/python-template/README.rst

       the files in it (don't forget ``__init__.py``)
    d.
 Edit the ``setup.py`` file.
 Don't forget to add the dependencies of your
       package in the ``isntall_requires`` list.
-   d.
+   e.
 Edit every file in the ``docs/source`` folder and subfolders.
-   c.
+   f.
 Write doctrings using the
       `numpy sphinx syntax <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`_